 If you and the school reach an agreement, the mediator writes out the main points in a possible final agreement.
 You might sign this at the mediation or take it for a few days to look it over.

 If you and the school can’t agree during this meeting, the mediator reviews your progress and suggests next steps.
 The next step may be another mediation session.
 Or it may be a more serious step like

 due process.
 (Time: 30–60 minutes)

 This is a basic outline of mediation, but it could be different in your school.
 The purpose is the same—to help find a plan everyone is happy with.

 What’s good about mediation?

 Mediation can be a quick, free way to resolve a disagreement and get what your child needs.
 In most cases, mediation takes a few hours and no lawyers attend.
 The mediator can help both sides state their positions clearly, and you might gain a better understanding of the strength of your arguments and the school’s arguments.

-Because it’s a formal process under the IDEA law, the agreement is legally binding.
+The agreement is legally binding.
 The school and parents usually take it seriously and work hard to find agreement.